Dr. Lenore Wright

 Email Dr. Wright

 J. Lenore Wright, Ph.D., is the Director of the Academy for Teaching and Learning (ATL) and Associate Professor of Interdisciplinary Studies & Philosophy at Baylor University.
 Wright’s scholarly interests include theories and modes of self-representation and feminist philosophy.
-In 2006, she published The Philosopher’s ‘I’: Autobiography and the Search for the Self.
-Other select publications include “Relationality and Life: Phenomenological Reflections on Miscarriage,” International Journal of Feminist Approaches to Bioethics, vol. 11 no. 2, Fall 2018 “Sameness and Difference: Simone de Beauvoir and the Question of Female Identity,” Identity, Freedom, and Responsibility, Fall 2017, “Becoming a (Wonder) Woman: Feminism, Nationalism, and the Ambiguity of Female Identity,” Wonder Woman and Philosophy, ed.
-Jacob Held (Hoboken: John Wiley and Sons, 2017), 5-18 [reprinted in The Philosophers’ Magazine, Issue 79, 4th Quarter 2017, 64-69], “From ‘I’ to ‘We’: Acts of Agency in Simone de Beauvoir’s Philosophical Autobiography,” The Philosophy of Autobiography, ed.
-Christopher Cowley (Chicago: University of Chicago Press, 2015), 193-216, and “Who’s Afraid of Naomi Wolf: Feminism in Post-feminist Culture,” Feminism and Popular Culture (2013).
-She serves as a reviewer for Feminist Philosophy Quarterly.
+She is the author of two books: Athena to Barbie: Bodies, Archetypes, and Women’s Search for Self (Minneapolis: Fortress Press 2021) and The Philosopher’s ‘I’: Autobiography and the Search for the Self (Albany: SUNY Press 2006).
+Other select publications include “Personal Jesus: Reflections on God’s Call,” co-authored with Andrew Arterbury, Religions 13 (11): 1095 (2022), “Panther Mystique: Demystifying Wakandan Feminism,” co-authored with Edwardo Pérez Navarro, Black Panther and Philosophy: What Can Wakanda Offer The World?, ed.
+Timothy E. Brown and Edwardo Pérez Navarro (Hoboken: John Wiley and Sons, Ltd., 2022), “Relationality and Life: Phenomenological Reflections on Miscarriage,” International Journal of Feminist Approaches to Bioethics, vol. 11 no. 2 (Fall 2018), “Sameness and Difference: Simone de Beauvoir and the Question of Female Identity,” Identity, Freedom, and Responsibility, Fall 2017, “Becoming a (Wonder) Woman: Feminism, Nationalism, and the Ambiguity of Female Identity,” Wonder Woman and Philosophy, ed.
+Jacob Held (Hoboken: John Wiley and Sons, Ltd., 2017), 5-18 (reprinted in The Philosophers’ Magazine, Issue 79, 4th Quarter 2017, 64-69, and Introducing Philosophy through Pop Culture, edited by William Irwin and David Kyle Johnson, 2nd ed., 236-44, United Kingdom: Wiley-Blackwell), “From ‘I’ to ‘We’: Acts of Agency in Simone de Beauvoir’s Philosophical Autobiography,” The Philosophy of Autobiography, ed.
+Christopher Cowley (Chicago: University of Chicago Press, 2015), 193-216, and “Who’s Afraid of Naomi Wolf: Feminism in Post-feminist Culture” Feminism and Popular Culture (2013).
+She serves as an expert reviewer for the International Journal of Feminist Approaches to Bioethics and a regular reviewer for Feminist Philosophy Quarterly.
 Wright is also engaged in the scholarship of teaching and learning and oversees teaching-related initiatives at Baylor.
 She has published in Teaching Philosophy and the Journal of Interactive Instruction Development.
+She is the co-editor of Called to Teach: Excellence, Commitment, and Community in Christian Higher Education (Eugene: Wipf and Stock Publishers, 2020).
 She is an academic consultant for the International Organization for Student Success, publisher of the College Portfolio for Success.
-She received Baylor’s Outstanding Professor Award in 2008-2009 for distinctive teaching.
+She received Baylor’s Outstanding Professor Award in 2008-9 for distinctive teaching.